 Entry restrictions are under constant review as the situation continues to evolve.
 Whilst the economy is of central concern, the priority of European authorities is to safeguard public health.

-Ursula von der Leyen, President of the European Commission, delivered a press conference following a video call with members of the G7 group:
+This sentiment was expressed by Ursula von der Leyen, President of the European Commission, during a press conference at the start of the pandemic: